Skip to Content

 Create a Refuge for Endangered Flowers: 16 Rare Plants of the US

 As gardeners, we know that plants hold immeasurable value, from intrinsic beauty to life-saving medicine.
 Yet an alarming number of plants have gone extinct, and one in five existing plants is in danger of disappearing as well.
-More than four thousand of these endangered plants grow in the US, and you can help save them from disappearing.
-Learn how you can create a refuge for endangered flowers and other native plants.

-How to Save Endangered Flowers
+How to Save Endangered Flowers: 1.
+Grow native plants

 While you may not be able to grow the most critically endangered flowers, such as those listed below, at home, you can plant other native species.
 In doing so, you help prevent those species from becoming endangered and create a habitat in which native plants can thrive.
 This in turn supports local wildlife, which means your humble wildflower garden preserves biodiversity on multiple levels: plants, soil, and wildlife.